CrazyFedde/docs/configuration.md

    - This produces "Streaming video games"

 If no prefix is given the playing status type will be used instead.

+<a name="music-lavalink"></a>
+### Music Lavalink Nodes (Advanced Music Settings)

+Lavalink is used internally in Ava to delegate sending and encoding jobs, using Lavalink makes it easy to provided good quality music to everyone around the world at the same time by spreading the needed resources for streaming music out to external encoding nodes.

+If a encoding node is closed, disconnects, or stops working for any reason, all music that is streamed through that node will stop and the load-balancer built into Lavalink will begin to distribute the load out to the remaining working nodes, if no working nodes are available the music will not work.

+> Lavalink is NOT a requirement to use the music features in Ava, it's simply an alternative way to deliver the end result to the user, for more information about Lavalink checkout: https://github.com/Frederikam/Lavalink

+<a name="music-activity"></a>
+### Music Activity Settings

+Music Activity is a tracking system built into Ava that disconnects the bot from voice channels if no one is listening to music anyway, this can help free up memory and bandwidth that wasn't being used to serve users anyway.

+The music activity tracks a few things:

+1. When no one is listening to the music, like when the bot is muted, everyone is deafened, or no one is in the voice channel with the bot.
+2. If the queue is empty, when you request a song by name the queue will be empty until the user selects the song they want to be played, this applies here, if the last song in the queue is playing it will disconnect once the song is done anyway.
+3. If the music is paused, this should be self-explanatory, if you pause the music the bot it will disconnect after awhile unless it is unpaused(resumed).

 <a name="botaccess"></a>
 ### Bot Access (Bot Administrators)